 It's gonna be seven of us.
 That’s the smallest I will ever tour with, as I hope it's only gonna grow.
 The Militarie Gun tour, and specifically the way that I have prioritised touring, is I refer to it as everyone being on tour by themselves.
 On tour I retreat into a very interior lifestyle.
 It's very solitary on purpose, because I prefer that.
 On most days I go off by myself instead of doing a group activity, even having dinner by myself.
 I just am kind of anti-social, so it's a little bit different from maybe other bands.

-When I was in a band, we did a UK tour and when I didn't want anyone to speak to me, I put my jacket on my head.
+When I was in a band, we did a UK tour, and when I didn't want anyone to speak to me, I put my jacket on my head.
 So it was like me having my own room in the van. [laughs]

 Yeah.
 I mean that's the only way, you got to find those moments. [smiles]